flowmoco/wordpress/README.md

 # Flowmoco Wordpress
 This is a fork of the official wordpress image.
 This image removes the volume from the Dockerfiles and builds.
 This build is managed by jenkins and gets changes from upstream via Jenkins.

-Jenkins checks this hourly for repo changes.
+Jenkins checks this hourly for repo changes and rebuilds automatically.

 # Documentation from upstream - https://github.com/docker-library/wordpress